-Revenue from other hospitality operations increased \$0.6 million, or 19.4%, during the three months ended September 30, 2023, as compared to the same period in 2022.
-The increase in other hospitality revenue was primarily related to revenue from a new standalone restaurant, which opened in August 2022, Point South Marina Bay Point, which reopened in the third quarter of 2022 and Point South Marina Port St. Joe, which reopened in the fourth quarter of 2022.
+Revenue from other hospitality operations increased \$0.6 million \$0.2 million, or 19.4% 9.5%, during the three months ended September 30, 2023 March 31, 2024, as compared to the same period in 2022, 2023.
+Our other hospitality operations had a gross margin of 17.4% during the three months ended March 31, 2024, compared to 0.0% during the same period in 2023.
+The increase in other hospitality revenue gross margin was primarily related due to revenue from a new standalone restaurant, which opened in August 2022, increased occupancy at our Point South Marina Bay Point which reopened in the third quarter of 2022 and Point South Marina Port St. Joe, which reopened in the fourth quarter second half of 2022.
 Our other hospitality operations had a gross margin of 24.3% during the three months ended September 30, 2023, compared to a negative gross margin of 3.2% during the same period in 2022.
 The increase in gross margin was due to new assets being operational in the current period, compared to the prior period.

-Leasing revenue includes marina boat slip and dry storage rentals.
+Leasing revenue includes marina boat slip and dry storage rentals, rental, as well as leases of other hospitality assets.